mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

       list_object' of the 'List' object.

-      Currently, 'List.append' does not support the inplace operation, and a new object will be generated after index assignment.
+      Currently, 'List.append' does not support the inplace operation, and a new object will be generated after append element.
 This operation will support the inplace operation in the future.

       Examples are as follows: